scottpdawson/skirtrunner/posts/philly2022.md

 All in all, despite the challenges, this was a good growth opportunity and a great chance to show myself that when faced with a time result that I know I won’t be proud of, that I was able to push through instead of taking the DNF.

 ## Results

+Scott wrote about his much more positive experience and shared all the details of the Amazing Race shoe team.
+[Check it out](https://scottpdawson.com/philadelphia-marathon-2022/)!

 **Time:** 4:48:29
 **F 45-49:** 192/314